-IoT orchestrations through a custom-built, distributed version of Node-RED.
+IoT orchestrations through a custom-built, distributed version of Node-RED16.
 The two key research innovation of the scenario and associated demonstration relate to: 1) True distribution of application flows over multiple devices and representing the network perspective in Node-RED, and; 2) Automated enforcement of network / orchestration constraints by defining them as SEMIoTICS patterns.

 In terms of the actual setup, it involves transmission of video between two Raspberry Pi credit-card sized embedded devices (from "piA" to "piB"), coordinated by Node-RED running on a Nanobox (industrial PC), while monitoring of QoS constraints with patterns.
-This setup is depicted in Figure 19.
+This setup is depicted in Figure 20.

-FIGURE 19: PATTERN-ENABLED IOT ORCHESTRATIONS LEVERAGING THE PATTERN-DRIVEN NETWORK INTERFACE https://nodered.org/
+FIGURE 20: PATTERN-ENABLED IOT ORCHESTRATIONS LEVERAGING THE PATTERN-DRIVEN NETWORK INTERFACE

-In the above, other than the user-friendly, graphical interface and distributed nature of defining the IoT orchestrations involved (including where / on which devices parts of a flow are deployed), we also want to define SPDI and QOS between these deployments (see Figure 20 and Figure 21).
+In the above, other than the user-friendly, graphical interface and distributed nature of defining the IoT orchestrations involved (including where / on which devices parts of a flow are deployed), we also want to define SPDI and QOS between these deployments (see Figure 21 and Figure 22).

-FIGURE 20.
+FIGURE 21.
 GRAPHICAL IOT ORCHESTRATION DEFINITION